heathersmiles/Real-Time-Bus-Tracker/README.md

 # Real Time Bus Tracker

 ## Project Description
-Create a web page that uses an API (mapbox) to source real-time data of the Boston MBTA busses.
-Display the live location of the bus stops between MIT & Harvard on a map.
+Create a web page that uses an API (mapbox) to source real-time data of the Boston MBTA buses.
+Display the location of the bus stops between MIT & Harvard on a map.

 ## How to use it?
 1. Download the following 4 files from the master branch of this repository into a directory on your local machine:<br />